simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   * Fix exampleauth module when using the legacy UI (#1275).
   * Fix authorize module when using custom reject message.
   * Documentation improvements.
+  * Fix connection persistence for deployments that switched to memcached.

 ## Version 1.18.4